joenano/rpscrape/README.md

 ```

-If you want to search for a specific region or courses, add a search term after the --regions or --courses flag as shown below.
+If you want to search for a specific region or course, add a search term after the --regions or --courses flag as shown below.

 ```
 ~$ ./rpscrape.py --regions france

     CODE: fr  | France

 ```

 ```
 ~$ ./rpscrape.py --courses york

     CODE: 107  | York
     CODE: 1347 | York Aus

 ```